Phillies beat the Giants 4-3 to increase cushion in NL wild-card race

 Trea Turner had a two-run single in the ninth inning that bounced off Camilo Doval's glove and into center field, giving the Philadelphia Phillies a 4-3 victory over the San Francisco Giants on Tuesday night.

 Philadelphia increased its lead to four games over San Francisco in the National League wild-card race.
-The Giants have lost 12 of their last 16 games.
+The Giants have lost 12 of their last 16 games, falling behind Chicago into the third spot in the NL wild-card standings and even with Arizona, which was playing a late night game at home against Texas.

+"I feel like we've done that all year," said Turner, who is hitting .300 (24 for 80) with four homers and 13 RBIs in August after struggling through most of his first year in Philadelphia.
+"We've trailed by one or two runs in the eighth or ninth inning, especially at home, but we've put the pressure on teams and get the job done."

 Craig Kimbrel (7-3) got the victory with an inning of relief.

+"They fight, they are resilient and they compete until it's over," Phillies manager Rob Thomson said.

-After a string of Giants relievers frustrated the Phillies, Philadelphia pieced things against Doval (5-4), who entered with 33 saves on the season.
+After a string of relievers frustrated the Phillies, allowing just two hits in 4 2/3 innings, Philadelphia pieced things against Doval (5-4), who entered with 33 saves on the season.
+But Phillies hitters seemed to be on top of everything that Doval was throwing, who stuck with a combination of hard sinkers and cut fastballs.

 Joc Pederson's two run double just past the diving reach of Johan Rojas in the fifth inning looked to be the difference for most of the night.
 Pederson hit a slicing two-out liner to center field that ticked off the end of Johan Rojas' glove, rolling to the wall to score Estrada and Wilmer Flores to give the Giants the lead.